5 Sourced Calculators · Free to Embed

 Where can I see the methodology in detail?

 Each widget has an in-page Method block disclosing all assumptions, formula, and data sources.
-The cross-cutting methodology page at /learn/methodology lists every data story’s sample size, formula, and source links — including all four producer-economics widgets.
+The cross-cutting methodology page at /learn/methodology lists every data story’s sample size, formula, and source links — including all five producer-economics widgets.